dannyskelley/gandalfkit/src/content/blog/hidden-costs-of-diy-websites.md

 ---
 title: Hidden Costs of DIY Websites
-url: "Hidden Costs of DIY Websites: What They Don't Tell You!"
+url: Hidden Costs of DIY Websites What They Don't Tell You!
 description: "Hidden Costs of DIY Websites: What They Don't Tell You!"
 author: gandalf
 date: 2024-06-25T15:27:00.000Z